 - Women with progestogen side-effects (eg, fluid retention, mood swings, weight gain) can have the progestogen dose halved or the duration of taking progestogen reduced to seven to ten days.

-- Fewer progesteronic side-effects occur with progesterone and dydrogesterone.
-The Mirena® intrauterine system (IUS) can be used as an alternative for endometrial protection.
+- Fewer progestogenic side-effects occur with progesterone and dydrogesterone.
+The intrauterine system (IUS) can be used as an alternative for endometrial protection.
 Its licence for this use is four years.

 - Drospirenone has anti-androgenic and anti-mineralocorticoid properties.

-- Micronised progesterones are natural, 'body-identical' progesterones, devoid of any androgenic as well as glucocorticoid activities but being slightly hypotensive due to their anti-mineralocorticoid activity.
-These appear to be the optimal progestogen in terms of cardiovascular effects, blood pressure, venous thromboembolism (VTE), probably stroke and even breast cancer.Utrogestan® is the only one currently available to prescribe in the UK.
+- It may be the optimal progestogen in terms of cardiovascular effects, blood pressure, venous thromboembolism (VTE), probably stroke and even breast cancer, but these data are from observational studies only and they have a higher risk of endometrial hyperplasia.
+There is only one currently available to prescribe in the UK.

-Micronised progesterone can be prescribed with oral or transdermal oestrogen.
+- Micronised progesterone can be prescribed with oral or transdermal oestrogen.
 It is commonly prescribed at a dose of 200 micrograms a day for two weeks followed by a two-week break for those women who are still having periods.
-For a continuous combined use, it should be prescribed as 100 micrograms daily.
-It is usually taken at night.

 This is often given as a major reason for why women discontinue HRT but there is no randomised controlled trial evidence of HRT-induced weight gain.
 Reassure the patient that weight gain is common at this time of life and counter with dietary and lifestyle advice.